rchain/rsong-proxy/README.md

 # RSong Proxy

-A REST layer to proxy RSong mobile device requests RSongs Rholang contracts
+A client facing REST layer to proxy RSong requests to RSongs Rholang contracts.

+RSong is implemented as a combination of multiple microservices and their interactions.
+These microservices are:
+- rsong-acquisition
+- rsong-proxy
+- rosng-microbatch

 ## Getting Started